RussQuan/russquan/README.md

 #### I'm a Dev Nomad.
 Do two things in my life:
-1. 👨‍💻 Build SaaS to realease my time while earning money.
+1. 👨‍💻 Build SaaS to release my time while earning money.
 2. 🏝️ Travel to explore the world.

 #### Feel free to connect with me.